Radbuglet/CS280-computer-vision/2-filters/README.md

 ## Running

-Before running this project, make sure you have `rustc` version `1.58.0-nightly`, which you can check by running `rustc +nightly --version`.
+Before running this project, make sure you have `rustc` version `1.58.0-nightly (c9c4b5d72 2021-11-17)` (this should be automatically enforced by `rust-toolchain.toml`).
 You can download `rustc` and `cargo` through [rustup](https://rustup.rs/) and upgrade to the latest rust version using either `rustup upgrade` or `rustup update` depending on your rustup version.

-To run the project, make sure you are in the same current working directory as this README and type `cargo +nightly run --release`.
+To run the project, make sure you are in the same current working directory as this README and type `cargo run --release`.

 ## Exercise 1